S1M0N38/ai.nvim/README.md

 - My Awesome Plugin [template](https://github.com/S1M0N38/my-awesome-plugin.nvim).
 - [mrcjkb's blog posts](https://mrcjkb.dev/) about Neovim, Luarocks and Busted.
 - [mrcjkb](https://github.com/mrcjkb) and [vhyrro](https://github.com/vhyrro) repos' for GitHub Actions workflows.

-[^1]: Groq is so fast at running smaller models (e.g. `llama-3.1-8b-instant`) that a new completion chunk is returned before the previous one is processed.
-    This will result in messed up results in the completion window.
-See [issue #9](https://github.com/S1M0N38/ai.nvim/issues/9)